tfgg/yournextmep/_candidates/eu2014/green/martin-hemingway.md

 person: martin-hemingway
 region: yorkshire-and-the-humber
 party: green
-title: Yorkshire and the Humber - Green Party - Martin Hemingway
+title: Martin Hemingway is running for MEP in Yorkshire and the Humber for the Green Party
 incumbent: false
 ---